Statement on Order Routing and Execution Practices

 FINRA Rule 2265, CBOE Rule 9.20 – Risks of Extended Hours Trading

-Customers of Instinet are advised of the following risks relating to trading outside of regular trading hours (i.e., generally between 9:30 a.m. and 4:00 p.m.
-EST):
+Customers of Instinet are advised of the following risks specific to "extended hours trading", meaning trading outside of the regular trading hours of 9:30 a.m. and 4:00 p.m.
+EST. You should consider the following before engaging in extended hours trading.

 Risk of Lower Liquidity.
 Liquidity refers to the ability of market participants to buy and sell securities.
 Generally, the more orders that are available in a market, the greater the liquidity.
 Liquidity is important because with greater liquidity it is easier for investors to buy or sell securities, and as a result, investors are more likely to pay or receive a competitive price for securities purchased or sold.
 There may be lower liquidity in extended hours trading as compared to regular trading hours.
 As a result, your order may only be partially executed, or not at all.Risk of Higher Volatility.
 Volatility refers to the changes in price that securities undergo when trading.
 Generally, the higher the volatility of a security, the greater its price swings.
 There may be greater volatility in extended hours trading than in regular trading hours.
 As a result, your order may only be partially executed, or not at all, or you may receive an inferior price when engaging in extended hours trading than you would during regular trading hours.